Lech Lecha 5773

 3. For the last 38 years of his life, he had no direct communication with God.

-4. God spoke to Avraham 9 times during a period of 62 years.
+4. God spoke to Abraham 9 times during a period of 62 years.

-5. Even then, some of God’s appearances to Avraham were very close together.
-God commanded circumcision, and then He appeared to Avraham just 3 days later.
+5. Even then, some of God’s appearances to Abraham were very close together.
+God commanded circumcision, and then He appeared to Abraham just 3 days later.

 Similarly, with the Akeidah, the two appearances were merely days apart.

-6. As recorded in the Chumash, some of God’s appearances to Avraham were very brief.
+6. As recorded in the Chumash, some of God’s appearances to Abraham were very brief.

 Inspiration

-This leads me to a question: How did Avraham stay inspired all these years?
+This leads me to a question: How did Abraham stay inspired all these years?
 Why didn’t the gaps, the long years of silence, wear him down?

 I have a couple of thoughts about that.
 I hope to share them with you tomorrow.